benshimonz/V1/README.md

 A **property graph** (AKA attributed graph) is a graph where

 - Graph vertices represent entities.
-  An entity is an objects or ‘thing’ in our mini-world, with an independent existence and which is distinguishable from other objects (e.g. a person, a vehicle, a product)
+  An entity is an objects or ‘thing’ in our mini-world, with an independent existence and which is distinguishable from other objects (e.g. a person, a horse, a dragon)
 - Graph edges represent relationships between pairs of entities (e.g. 'owns', 'friend of').
 Usually all edges are directional.
 - Each vertex has a set of descriptive features called properties (AKA attributes) (e.g. 'First Name', 'Last Name' for a person)
 - Each edge has a set of properties as well
 - Each property has a name (string), a value type (e.g. string / integer), and a value (e.g. "First_Name": string = "Lior")
-- Usually each vertex has a type (e.g. Person, Phone, Vehicle), but in a schema-free graph - the type is just another property
+- Usually each vertex has a type (e.g. Person, Horse, Dragon), but in a schema-free graph - the type is just another property
 - Edges have types as well (e.g. 'owns', 'call').
 Again - without schema - the type is just another property

 More about property graphs can be found [here](http://tinkerpop.apache.org/docs/current/reference/) and [here](https://neo4j.com/developer/graph-database/).